sveltejs/eslint-plugin-svelte/docs/rules/no-unused-svelte-ignore.md

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.19.0
+This rule was introduced in eslint-plugin-svelte v0.19.0

 ## :mag: Implementation